 It was put together using a variety of triangulated bars from front to back, across the midsection of the car.
 Bars were also in the doors to stiffen and strengthen the cars to protect the driver.

 But times have changed.
 Since then, NASCAR race cars must have a roll cage and must meet certain dimension and color requirements.
 The roll cage is one of three parts of the frame of the car, which also includes the front and rear clips.
 The roll cage is part of the middle section.

 While the front and rear clips are built from thin steel tubing and will crush upon impact, the middle section will stay intact.
 The front clip’s design is to push the engine out of the bottom of the car instead of into the cockpit, where the driver sits.

 Ryan Newman -- who holds a degree in Mechanical Engineering from Purdue University -- made headlines in 2009 when he flipped several times, at Talladega, eventually landing on his roof.
 It took workers nearly 15 minutes to cut him out after turning his car right-side up.
 Because of the amount of damage, there was no radio contact until the car was back on four wheels.
 The roof and roll cage were crushed.

 Newman understood the process but felt there was room for improvements.

 Fast forward to 2013.
-The roll cage will be even safer in the Sprint Cup and Nationwide series.
-Both will have an additional forward roof bar and a center roof support bar that will intersect near the front center of the roll cage.
+The roll cage became even safer in the Sprint Cup and XFINITY series (known then as Nationwide).
+An additional forward roof bar was added as well as a center roof support bar that intersects near the front center of the roll cage.
 Just as Dale Earnhardt played a key role in improving safety for drivers who came after him, Newman is the same, as the Forward Roof Bar has been called the Newman Bar around the garage.